Raist90/cv/content/type-and-parse-your-environment-variables-with-zod.md

 ---
-title: 'Type and parse your environment variables with Zod'
+title: "Type and parse your environment variables with Zod"
-date: '2023-03-19'
+date: "2023-03-19"
-tags: 'coding, next, typescript, zod'
+tags: "coding, next, typescript, zod"
-description: 'If you ever worked with environment variables in a TypeScript project, you probably know that it can be a bit of a pain to handle them.'
+description: "If you ever worked with environment variables in a TypeScript project, you probably know that it can be a bit of a pain to handle them."
-cover: '/type-and-parse-your-environment-variables-with-zod.webp'
-alt: 'Code on a screen'
+alt: "Type and parse your environment variables with Zod"
 ---

 ::toc